Academics | Bellarmine College Preparatory Skip to main content

 "Advanced Computer Science: Data Structures" provides an in-depth review of AP Computer Science A, as well as a more formal and a more in-depth study of algorithms, data structures, and data abstraction.
 Topics include: Stacks and queues, recursion, lists, dynamic arrays, binary search trees, iteration over collections, hashing, searching, elementary sorting and Big-O notation.
 The course covers the equivalent of two semesters of university level computer science for engineering majors.
 Introductory topics will be covered only briefly, allowing time for study of more advanced material.
 There will be several substantial projects each semester.
 The primary programming language will be Java with an introduction to C++ towards the end of the spring semester.

-Advanced Topics1: Web Application Program
+Advanced Topics: Web Application Programming

 This projects-based course will provide extensive programming experience developing dynamic web applications.
 Students will design, develop and maintain dynamic websites using server side programming and databases.
 Emphasis will be on sound software engineering principles, security and object-oriented design.
 Each project will require analysis of requirements, system design, implementation, and testing.